IchiroDNC/IchiroDNC/README.md

 -You can come and get to know me!

--The things I make are my style, please don't criticize or copy them🥲
+-The horses I make are my style and I hope you don't copy them  🥲

 -Sometimes me slow to respond to messages because me tend to ignore them, please understand🤧